 - There is some momentum from regional, statewide, and national groups looking to hold conferences in less expensive areas like the Tri-Cities.
 This is complemented by the strong regional tourism draw supported by the Regional Chambers of Commerce and the Tri-City Development Council.
 The larger convention centers are growing their facilities, and as a result, the larger metro areas are attracting and competing for more national and international conventions.
 This is a stimulus for regional conventions to look to more economical market options like the Three Rivers Convention Center.
 Demand has continued to grow, and we are no longer limited by pandemic restrictions on how many people we can host in one room at a time.
-This allows us to pursue and increasing amount of business to bring economic dollars to our community. - The Three Rivers Convention Center is a showcase for leading-edge technology designed to support the telecommunications and audio/visual needs of every event regardless of type, size or complexity.
+This allows us to pursue an increasing amount of business to bring economic dollars to our community. - The Three Rivers Convention Center is a showcase for leading-edge technology designed to support the telecommunications and audio/visual needs of every event regardless of type, size or complexity.
+Our Great Hall has state-of-the-art LED programmable lights that provide extensive functionality for our clients and the various aspects of their events.
+As recently as April 2023 we have invested in the upgrade of our lighting systems in all our meeting rooms, and we continue to move forward with additional lighting upgrades throughout the facility.
+The Center will continue to develop and expand these capabilities as technologies change.